 Dozens of patients have filed lawsuits over a recalled hip implant component that can lead to severe failures and debilitating side effects.

 While Stryker’s dangerous hip component is now off the market, thousands of patients may have already suffered serious complications.
 Our attorneys can help.
+Learn more about your options with a Hip implant lawsuit.

 Over 300,000 Americans undergo hip replacement surgery every year for treatment of pain and discomfort from hip injuries or degenerative joint and bone conditions.
 Hip replacement devices are intended to last for at least 15 years, but thousands of patients nationwide have found themselves in need of revision surgery within less than 5 years of implantation due to prematurely worn-out, broken, or otherwise malfunctioning hip implants.